-In the morning you encounter colossal icebergs, some over 100 meters (328 feet) high and more than a kilometer (.62 mile) long.
-Most of them are grounded, as the fjord is only about 400 meters deep (1,312 feet).
-You then land near Sydkap, with fine views of Hall Bredning and a good shot of seeing Arctic hares.
+In the morning, we will encounter colossal icebergs, some over 100 meters (330 feet) high and more than a kilometer (.6 miles) long.
+We'll then land near Sydkap, with fine views of Hall Bredning and Arctic hares.
+Today's long hike goes from Sydkap to Satakajik, showing us the remains of Thule winter houses built with whale vertebrae.
+In the evening, we sail into Øfjord.

-Day 12: Settlement at Scoresbysund
+Day 12: Settlement at Scoresby Sund

-Today you make a tundra landing on Liverpool Land, in Hurry Inlet.
-The afternoon stop is Ittoqqortoormiit, the largest settlement in Scoresbysund at about five hundred inhabitants.
-At the post office you can buy stamps for your postcards, or just stroll around to see the sled dogs and drying skins of seals and musk oxen.
-In the afternoon you sail south, passing the picturesque landscapes of the Blosseville Coast.
+Today we make a tundra landing on Liverpool Land, in Hurry Inlet.
+The afternoon stop is Ittoqqortoormiit, the largest settlement in Scoresby Sund at about four hundred inhabitants.
+At the post office, you can buy stamps for your postcards or just stroll around to see the sled dogs and drying skins of seals and musk oxen.
+In the afternoon, we sail south, passing the picturesque landscapes of the Blosseville Coast.